How Long Does A Benadryl High Last?

 People who abuse Benadryl often combine it with other dangerous substances like opioids, antidepressants, or benzodiazepines.
 All of these drugs slow down the central nervous system, and using them together increases the risk of a potentially fatal overdose that requires emergency medical attention.

 If you or someone you care about is engaging in Benadryl abuse or is facing addiction to multiple substances, professional help is available.
-Contact an addiction treatment specialist today to learn about your treatment options and take the first steps toward safe, effective recovery.
+Browse our directory today to learn more about the different treatment centers available throughout the US.

 This page does not provide medical advice.
 See more